 - Sailing Pre-Passage Checklist

-Spend a week with us and we’ll practice so many times that when you’re ready to do it in your boat you’ll look like a professional from day one.
-More information here on the Britican Experience.
+Spend a week with Simon, and you’ll practice so often that when you’re ready to do it in your boat, you’ll look like a professional from day one.
+More information here: Sailing Lifestyle Experiences (previously called the Britican Experience).